 Mitsui will operate both the plants, which are estimated to supply approximately 30% of the electricity demand in the Sultanate of Oman.

-The plant will be equipped with Ansaldo GT26 class gas turbines, with a net generating capacity of 235MW each, and two steam turbines with a capacity of 284MW each.
-The project will also comprise four boilers.
+The plant will be equipped with Ansaldo GT26 class gas turbines, with a net generating capacity of 235MW each, and two steam turbines, with a capacity of 284MW each.
+The project will also include four boilers.

 GT26 turbine technology